-- (1) In calculating both the space available for each person on any premises and the number of persons on the premises, the following persons are not to be included in any calculations: - (a) any person engaged in work on the premises for the occupier of the premises; - (b) any person on the premises because of an emergency;

-- (c) if the premises are food and drink premises-any person ordering or collecting food or drink to consume off the premises. - (2) In calculating the space available for each person on any premises, only the areas that are open to the public are to be included in the calculations.
+- (1) In calculating both the space available for each person on any premises and the number of persons on the premises, the following persons are not to be included in any calculations: - (a) any person engaged in work on the premises for the occupier of the premises; - (b) any person on the premises because of an emergency; - (c) if the premises are food and drink premises-any person ordering or collecting food or drink to consume off the premises. - (2) In calculating the space available for each person on any premises, only the areas that are open to the public are to be included in the calculations.

-Part 2-Restrictions on gatherings and use of premises
+Part 2-Residential premises